Hiwot2127/EduSphere/README.md

 # 📚 EduSphere

 Welcome to EduSphere!
-It is an innovative e-learning platform designed to help users acquire new skills and knowledge through a vast array of online courses.
+It is an e-learning platform designed to help users acquire new skills and knowledge through a vast array of online courses.
 The application includes features such as user authentication, course management, payment integration, and more.

 ## 🚀 Project Overview